Skip to main content

 Is it a mistake to bring up that I do not have a CS degree?
 Toggle answer

-Usually yes.
-Do not center the letter on what you lack.
-Center it on shipped projects, coursework, freelance work, internship tasks, or working demos that show you can already solve web problems.
+Usually, yes.
+Do not focus your letter on what you lack.
+Instead, highlight shipped projects, coursework, freelance work, internship tasks, or working demos that show you can already solve real web problems.

 I mostly worked in WordPress.
 Can I still position myself as a web developer?
 Toggle answer